 Instructional materials should include assessment strategies that are known to be successful in determining how well students have achieved the targeted learning outcomes.
-See Sections 1006.31(2)(e); 1006.34(2)(b); 1006.38(4), Florida Statutes.
+See ss.
+1006.31(2), 1006.34(2)(b) and 1006.38(4), F.S.

-Alignment: The assessment strategies should match the learner performance requirements for the types of learning outcomes that have been targeted for the subject matter, course, or course category.
+Alignment: The assessment strategies should match the learner performance requirements for the types of learning outcomes that have been targeted for the subject matter or course.
 Different strategies are appropriate for assessing different types of learning outcomes.
 For example, a strategy for testing the acquisition of verbal information would not match the requirements for testing whether or not a student has learned a concept or learned how to solve a problem.

 The term "assessment," as used in this section, refers to testing or other strategies that assess student progress as a result of learning activities.
-The results of such assessment provide information about where to strengthen instruction.
-But it is very important to ask the right questions.
+The results of an assessment provide information about where to strengthen instruction, but it is particularly important to ask the right questions.
 If the type of question matches the type of learning outcome, then students and teachers have relevant information about learning progress.